 As a young child, diabetes saddled me with responsibilities, and everything I did became carefully controlled.
-I eventually became pent up with the need for freedom and cracked in some pretty disgusting ways.

 Then she ran amuck.
 It was fucking hell, let me tell you what.